 Adventures in a fantasy world take you to all manner of strange and exotic locations.
 A single character might spend their whole life within the borders of a single country, or they might walk across the out planes, visiting the mountains of Celestia or the infinite layers of the Abyss.

 Exploration and discovery are a foundational part of the game, but the exact definition of “Exploration” is intentionally vague.
 Sometimes and adventure will take you far from home, but sometimes you’ll discover adventure right beneath your feet.

-The bulk of Dungeons and Dragon’s rules are dedicated to combat, and while combat may not be the defining aspect of your game it’s likely to be part of it.
+The bulk of DnD’s rules are dedicated to combat, and while combat may not be the defining aspect of your game it’s likely to be part of it.
 Combat is important and defined strictly in the rules because even the least important fight has the ability to completely change the game by killing one or more of the player characters.